glfs-book/slfs/CONTRIBUTING.md

 - `index.xml`

 Some packages in the directories may need to get updated whenever a version gets updated.
-Unlike BLFS, LFS QOL does not use md5sums, SBUs, or size.
+Unlike BLFS, SLFS does not use md5sums, SBUs, or size.
 It does use links and package versions, however.
 The links have to be correct, as well as the instructions.